gatsbyjs/gatsby/docs/reference/release-notes/v2.28/index.md

 - fix: invalidate page data when static query is added [#28349](https://github.com/gatsbyjs/gatsby/pull/28349)

 ## Work in progress

-### Less aggressive cache invalidation

-Gatsby aggressively clears its cache, sometimes too aggressively.
-Here's a few examples:

-- You `npm install` a plugin, or update an existing
-- You change your `gatsby-node.js` and add a few log statements
-- You change your `siteMetadata` in `gatsby-config.js` to update your site's title

-In all of these caches, your cache is entirely cleared, which means that the next time you run `gatsby develop` the experience is slower than it needs to be.
-We'll be working on this to ensure that your first run, and every run thereafter, is as quick and speedy as you expect!

 ## Experimental: Parallel data sourcing